RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 required: Yes
 default value: None
 format: A name with no spaces or periods (for example, `REDHAWK_DEV`)
-description: Domain name to associate with this waveform
+description: The domain name to associate with this waveform.

 parameter: `WAVEFORM`
 required: Yes
 default value: None
 format: Valid directory under `$SDRROOT/dom/waveforms`, or a namespaced waveform identifier (for example, `rh.MyWaveform`)
-description: Name of the waveform to launch
+description: The name of the waveform to launch.

 parameter: `INSTANCE_NAME`
 required: No
 format: A name with no spaces or periods (for example, `THE_WAVEFORM`)
-description: Used to give the waveform an instance-specific name
+description: Specifies an instance-specific name for the waveform.

 parameter: `SDRROOT`
 required: No
 default value: `$SDRROOT`
 format: Standard shell path environment variable
-description: Path to use as the SDRROOT for this waveform
+description: The absolute path to use as the `SDRROOT` for this waveform.

 parameter: `OSSIEHOME`
 required: No
 default: `$OSSIEHOME`
 format: Standard shell path environment variable
-description: Absolute path to use as the OSSIEHOME for this waveform
+description: The absolute path to use as the `OSSIEHOME` for this waveform.

 parameter: `PYTHONPATH`
 required: No
 default value: `$PYTHONPATH`
 format: Standard shell path environment variable
-description: Path used by Python interpreter to load modules; overrides `PYTHONPATH` environment variable
+description: The path used by Python interpreter to load modules; overridesthe  `PYTHONPATH` environment variable.

 parameter: `start_delay`
 required: No
 default value: `30`
-description: Amount of time for the waveform control script to wait for the Domainmanager to be available before failing startup
+description: The amount of time for the waveform control script to wait for the Domainmanager to be available before failing startup.

 parameter: `start_cmd_option`
 required: No